karayabin/universe-snapshot/universe/Ling/Light_UserDatabase/doc/api/Ling/Light_UserDatabase/Api/Generated/Classes/UserGroupApi/getUserGroupById.md

-Returns the userGroup row identified by the given id.
+Returns the user group row identified by the given id.

 If the row is not found, this method's return depends on the throwNotFoundEx flag:
 - if true, the method throws an exception